hankssj/musicalretreat-registration/README.txt

    *  admin/send_early_invitations
    *  app/controller/registration_gating.rb contains the list of early invitees

-1. Sending all registration invitations
+##  1. Sending all registration invitations
-     *  The entry point is admin/send_all_invitations
+##       *  The entry point is admin/send_all_invitations
-     *  It keys off a table invitees.
+##       *  It keys off a table invitees.
 You need either to empty it out, or fill it with your email addresses.
+If
-If it's empty, it will be populated with the emails of all users whose emails have not bounced.
+##  	it's empty, it will be populated with the emails of all users whose emails have not bounced.
-     *  It will not generate any output, but it uses the Event model, so a good idea to delete events first then keep an eye on the events
+##       *  It will not generate any output, but it uses the Event model, so a good idea to delete events first then keep an eye on the events
+##

-     =>  As an initial test, put your email only in the invitees list, and browse to admin/send_all_invitations
+##       =>  As an initial test, put your email only in the invitees list, and browse to admin/send_all_invitations
+##

-  => there's still some residual ugliness.
-Bluehost kills on exceeding 350 emails per hour, so the first =>  call failed.
+##    => there's still some residual ugliness.
+Bluehost kills on exceeding 350 emails per hour, so the first
+##    =>  call failed.
 Semi-fixed it by putting a sent field in the invitee record.
-Then if it limits out =>  the first time you can run it again.
-It's possible there's an off-by-one error because the one =>  that causes the error might be listed as sent.
-Much better next time to restore the limit, which =>  along with the sent flag should fix everything.
+Then if it limits out
+##    =>  the first time you can run it again.
+It's possible there's an off-by-one error because the one
+##    =>  that causes the error might be listed as sent.
+Much better next time to restore the limit, which
+##    =>  along with the sent flag should fix everything.
+##

-  NOTE 12/2015 -- Now that we're off Bluehost, may not need the rate limiting.
+##    NOTE 12/2015 -- Now that we're off Bluehost, may not need the rate limiting.

+NOTE 12/2016

+Now on AWS email, so believe there is no rate limit.
+Also we are getting rid of the invite email to users;  instead we have a larger mass email list and we will send the emails to them.
+Entry point is AdminController.new.send_mass_email_invitations.
+To populate the table, run refresh_mailing list which in turn pulls from a file config/mailing_list.txt

+The system should handle unsubscribes OK but you will have to do bounces manually.

 ============

 2. Payment confirmation -- this is done when Tricia records a payment on the site.